Downtown Durham’s Bar Brunello announces monthly wine series

 “These classes are designed to be fun and loose, which we hope will allow people to enjoy wine tasting in a different way than is often available,” Brunello emphasized.
 “For people interested in expanding their wine knowledge, the classes will provide a platform for them to step out of the box and experience new and unexpected wines.”

-Tickets for the first three classes – on orange wines, roses, and rieslings respectively – are already on sale at barbrunello.com/wine-classes, with the orange wine class almost sold out.
+Tickets for the first three classes – on orange wines, roses and Rieslings respectively – are on sale at barbrunello.com/wine-classes, with the orange wine class almost sold out.
 Ticket prices range from $35 to $45 depending on the class, and all classes include tastings of at least five wines.
 Select bottles from the tastings will be available for purchase at the end of each class.

 When asked which class he was most excited about Brunello was emphatic.
 “The orange wines class!
 I just love orange wines because they offer a lot of complexity.”